Skip to main content

 Essential Job Functions

-Plans, directs, and supervises all activities of the office including plan reviews and building inspection; ensures compliance with all applicable Town policies and procedures, and other laws, regulations, codes, and ordinances.
+Serves as Chief Building Official; ensures compliance with all applicable Town policies and procedures, and other laws, regulations, codes, and ordinances.

 Conducts commercial plan reviews; communicates with architects, engineers, contractors, and owners throughout the process of planning, correcting, and issuing the permit.